gear-foundation/dapps/contracts/galactic-express/README.md

 ## Getting started

-Galactic Ecpress (GalEx) is a 100% on-chain PvE economic game.
+Galactic Express (GalEx) is a 100% on-chain PvE economic game.

 Deliver 📦 cargo to the orbit using ⛽️ fuel efficiently